apache/flink/flink-connectors/flink-connector-gcp-pubsub/src/main/java/org/apache/flink/streaming/connectors/gcp/pubsub/source/README.md

 ## Usage

 To keep up the Google Cloud Pub/Sub at-least-once guarantee, messages are acknowledged against Pub/Sub when checkpointing succeeds.
-If a message is not acknowledged within a timeout (here `Duration.ofSeconds(1)`), Pub/Sub will attempt redelivery.
-To avoid unnecessary redelivery of successfully received messages, the timeout after which the reception of a message is deemed a failure (acknowledge deadline) should always be configured (much) *higher* than the checkpointing interval!
+If a message is not acknowledged within an acknowledge deadline, Pub/Sub will attempt redelivery.
+To avoid unnecessary redelivery of successfully received messages, the checkpointing interval should always be configured (much) *lower* than the Google Cloud Pub/Sub acknowledge deadline.

 ```java
 import org.apache.flink.streaming.connectors.gcp.pubsub.source.PubSubSource;